veeti/manuale/README.md

 * Awful, undiscoverable name.

-* And finally, if the `openssl` binary is your spirit animal, you can still bring your own keys and/or CSR's.
+* And finally, if the `openssl` binary is your spirit animal after all, you can still bring your own keys and/or CSR's.
 Everybody wins.

 ## Installation

-For now, install through the repository:
+Get it from your package manager if available.
+If not, install it from [PyPI](https://pypi.python.org/pypi/manuale) with `pip3 install manuale`.

+Or live on the edge with the git repository:

     git clone https://github.com/veeti/manuale ~/.manuale
     cd ~/.manuale
-    virtualenv3 env
+    python3 -m venv env
     env/bin/python setup.py install
     ln -s env/bin/manuale ~/.bin/

-You need Python 3.
-It's 2016.

-(Assuming that you have a `~/.bin` directory that's in your `PATH`.)
+Python 3.3 or above is required.

+## Quick start

+Register an account (once):

+    $ manuale register me@example.com

+Authorize one or more domains:

+    $ manuale authorize example.com
+    DNS verification required.
+Make sure these records are in place:
+      _acme-challenge.example.com. "(some random gibberish)"
+    Press enter to continue.
+    ...
+    1 domain(s) authorized.
+Let's Encrypt!

+Get your certificate:

+    $ manuale issue --output certs/ example.com
+    ...
+    Certificate issued.

+    Expires: 2016-06-01
+     SHA256: (more random gibberish)

+    Wrote key to certs/example.com.pem
+    Wrote certificate to certs/example.com.crt
+    Wrote certificate with intermediate to certs/example.com.chain.crt
+    Wrote intermediate certificate to certs/example.com.intermediate.crt

+Set yourself a reminder for renewal!

 ## Usage